Stock > Stock Take: Regular |

 Inventory Valuation.

-To calculate inventory value during a stock take:
+To calculate the inventory value during a stock take:

 •Select Cost Price and check Only where On Hand ≠ 0.

-•The system displays each item’s extended cost (Qty × Cost Price) and the total inventory value on the last page.
+•The system displays each item’s Extended Cost (Quantity × Cost Price) and the Total Inventory Value on the last page of the report.

-For a company-wide stock value, use the Extended Item Lookup.
+❖ This valuation applies only to the selected warehouse.
+For company-wide stock value, use the Extended Item Lookup. form.

-•Check Group by Stock Group to see totals per group.
+•Check Group by Stock Group to view totals per inventory group.

 Using Stock Take for Opening Quantities.